mapping

 Active record pattern

-Active record pattern ties an application to a database schema.
-It corresponds tables to classes, rows to objects, and columns to attributes.
+An active record pattern ties an application to a database schema.
+It equates tables with classes, rows with objects, and columns with attributes.
 Foreign keys (attributes that refer to primary keys or unique row IDs in another table) represent relationships: They serve as an equivalent to references between objects in the code.

 Each class provides the basic methods for CRUD (create, read, update, delete) operations, so the class is responsible for updating or deleting itself.